designhubz/tryon-widget-example/README.md

 ---

-# Designhubz | XR VTO SDK
+# Designhubz | XR Widget SDK

 The widget `designhubz-widget` is a very lightweight JS/TS npm package.

-It's a simple API that adds a Computer Vision based Realtime 3D Try-On experience, interacting with your digitized inventory on Designhubz' platform and providing 1 of a kind user-feature-based recommendations ([Our demo showroom uses the widget](https://eyewear.designhubz.com/)).
+It's a simple API that enable XR and Computer Vision based Realtime 3D Try-On experiences, interacting with your digitized inventory on Designhubz' platform and providing 1 of a kind user-feature-based recommendations ([Our demo showroom uses the widget](https://eyewear.designhubz.com/)).

 <br>